wenk-silvan/Tour-Of-Heroes/README.md

 ## First steps

-Clone the project and run `npm install` insiden the project folder.
+Clone the project and run `npm install` inside the project folder.

 ## Development server